CloudGlance - Document Intelligence Platform

 Nothing that real teams could use with confidence.

-As Cortex prepared to onboard their first external clients, Mr. Manish Bharti, Founder & CEO (Cortex), brought me in to shape its first market-ready version - the identity, the product direction and the entire platform experience.
+As CloudGlance prepared to onboard their first external clients, Mr. Manish Bharti, Founder & CEO (Cortex), brought me in to shape its first market-ready version.
+The AI had proven itself internally, but now it needed to work for teams who had no context, no training, and no patience for rough edges.
+The responsibility was to get it right: the identity, the product direction and the entire platform experience.

 The challenge was clear: